 Advanced International Training Course in Reproductive Medicine and Embryology

 Our advanced course - which is open to you even without prior completion of the basic course - will build on the foundation of basic training in reproductive medicine.
-The curriculum includes the themes of the basic course, but goes far beyond their scope.
+The curriculum includes the themes of the basic & intermediate course, but goes far beyond their scope.
 You will be taught strategies to handle advanced problems and become autonomous in your application of reproductive medical procedures.
 Different approaches to problems will be weighed against each other, and open discussions at our school allow our students to go deep on their most intriguing enquiries.

 Topics and techniques: As the standards are taught at the basic course, the focus of the advanced course is the practical handling of advanced problems.
 All the themes of the basic course are on the agenda.
 But in this advanced course different options will be discussed one vs. the other.

 Differences of basic course and advanced course are: The focus of the basic course is the teaching of the basic standards for beginners.
 Due to the limited time and for better understanding, practicability, memory and safety, standard treatments of standard problems are taught in a standardized way, for immediate daily application by beginners.
 The focus of the advanced course is an analysis of what is common knowledge, applied to difficult cases.
 As there are different possible approaches, what is agreed on and what is contested, the teaching will be split:

 First again, in a textbook like systematic manner, the different options will be reflected and discussed, this time in the light of the literature on evidence based medicine in our field.

 Then the class will again practice, one by one, in the well known and popular exercises with real clinical difficult cases.